Search

 These two disturbances cause errors in opposite directions, and the static pressure should therefore be measured at the point where the effects are equal and opposite.

 If the head and stem are situated at a distance of 14mm diameters from each other as on the standard instrument.
 The two disturbances are equal and opposite at section 6mm diameters from the head and 8mm from the stem.
-This is, therefore, the position at which the static pressure orifices s44hould be located.
+This is, therefore, the position at which the static pressure orifices should be located.
 If the distance between the head and the stem is too great, the instrument will be unwieldy; if it is too short, the magnitude of each of the disturbances will be relatively great, and a small error in the location of the static pressure orifices will appreciably affect the reading.

-For Reynolds numbers of 500-300,000, based on the external diameter of the Pitot tube, an error of not more than 1 per cent is obtained with this instrument.
+For Reynolds numbers of 500-300,000, based on the external diameter of the Pitot tube, an error of not more than 1 percent is obtained with this instrument.
 A Reynolds number of 500 with the standard 7.94 mm pitot tube corresponds to a water velocity of 0.070 m/s or an air velocity of 0.91 m/s.
-Sinusoidal fluctuations in the flow rate up to 20 per cent do not affect the accuracy by more than 1 per cent, and calibration of the instrument is not necessary.
+Sinusoidal fluctuations in the flow rate up to 20 percent do not affect the accuracy by more than 1 percent, and calibration of the instrument is not necessary.

 A very small pressure difference is obtained for low rates of flow of gases, and the lower limit of velocity that can be measured is usually set by the minimum difference in pressure that can be measured.
 This limitation is serious, and various methods have been adopted for increasing the reading of the instrument although they involve the need for calibration.
-Correct alignment of the instrument with respect to the direction of flow is important; this is attained when the differential reading is a maximum.
+Correct alignment of the instrument concerning the direction of flow is important; this is attained when the differential reading is maximum.

 For the flow not to be appreciably disturbed the diameter of the instrument must not exceed about one-fiftieth of the diameter of the pipe; the standard instrument (diameter 7.94 mm) should therefore not be used in pipes of less than 0.4 m diameter.
 An accurate measurement of the impact pressure can be obtained using a tube of very small diameter with its open end at right angles to the direction of flow; hypodermic tubing is convenient for this purpose.
 The static pressure is measured using a single piezometer tube or a piezometer ring upstream at a distance equal approximately to the diameter of the pipe and measurement should be made at least 50 diameters from any bend or obstruction.